www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

       * [x] Require all Raters to have an implementation of toSimpleDescription.
       * [x] Require all Raters based on rater factories to have an explicitly programmed description, in order to always have useful reports.
-      * [ ] Create solver able to calculate the next state.
+      * [x] Create solver able to calculate the next state.
       * [x] Improve performance by setting `Table.GET_LINE_VIA_STREAM` to true.
         * [x] Fix errors caused by this.
-      * [ ] Add constraint to disallow changes to values, that are not of the next time.
+      * [x] Add constraint to disallow changes to values, that are not of the next time.
         There are multiple possible solutions.
         * [x] TemplateAdherence -> Is not relevant for now.
-        * [ ] CommitmentAdherence CURRENT
+        * [x] CommitmentAdherence
-          * [ ] Use this as the basis for proposal algorithm inside constraint based repair.
+          * [x] Use this as the basis for proposal algorithm inside constraint based repair.
             * [x] Implement proposal API for constraint nodes.
             * [x] Implement IsDead and IsAlive correctly.
               * [x] Implement `IsAlive#testAliveWithMultiple`.